Watershed Restoration uses state-of-the-art techniques to reduce sediment, nutrients and pollution to the County’s streams and waterways.

 - Using natural, native materials such as rock, logs and plants to recreate a stable, functional stream system

 - Sustaining long-term, natural function and stability by replacing traditional engineered channels which negatively impact ecological function and require periodic maintenance or replacement

 Baltimore County strives to ensure that the projects consists of restored, ecologically functional, self-maintaining and aesthetically pleasing stream systems.
-CPO conducts monitoring of restoration sites to ensure that the project is performing according to design intent.
+Watershed Restoration staff conduct monitoring of restoration sites to ensure that the projects are performing according to design intent.

-CPO are selected based on a systematic assessment of the severity of degradation, the achievable goals for each site and the overall benefit to the watershed.
-CPO utilizes watershed plans, technical assessments and a stream complaint database to identify and prioritize potential projects.
+Stream restoration projects are selected based on a systematic assessment of the severity of degradation, the achievable goals for each site and the overall benefit to the watershed.
+Watershed Restoration identifies and prioritizes potential projects utilizing watershed plans, technical assessments and a stream complaint database.

 Issues Due to Urbanization